January 15, 2026

 Ohio

-OHFA also published the Executive Summary of the Fiscal Year 2024 Ohio Housing Needs Assessment and the Fiscal Year (FY) 2024-2025 Annual Plan: Fiscal Year 2025 Update, which outline the most recent data and trends found in the Ohio housing market.
-The Executive Summary confirms that the housing market has remained extremely tight throughout Ohio in the last several years, which is a result of slow construction rates and relatively low vacancy rates; from 2021 to 2022, there were only minor increases in the homeowner and rental vacancy rates, and a decrease in the homeownership rate was noted.
-The reports also confirm the widening gap in supply and demand for affordable rental units for low-income Ohioans.
+The Fiscal Year 2026 Annual Plan from OHFA also confirmed the widening gap in supply and demand for affordable rental units for low-income Ohioans as well as the widening gap between increases in income for most income levels and much greater increases in rent prices, which is contributing to a higher rate of homelessness across the state.
+From 2006 to 2023, the median gross rent increased 1.2 times faster than incomes for the top 20 percent of Ohio households, and 1.6 times faster than incomes for the bottom 20 percent of Ohio households.
 On the homebuying side, the reports detail an increasing price-to-income ratio for median home price to median household income, which has led to many potential homebuyers being priced out of the market or to becoming cost-burdened homeowners.
 On the rental side, there were only 40 available rental units for every 100 extremely low-income households, compared to 101 available units for every 100 households at or below 100 percent AMI, per NLIHC’s “The Gap” report for Ohio.
 This trend reflects the excess of rental units that are available and affordable to those at higher income levels compared to the limited number of units that are affordable to those households earning less than the area median income.
 In an effort to remedy these growing gaps, the Ohio 2024-2025 State Budget was signed in July of 2023, which includes the initiation of two new tax credits to address the affordable housing crisis.
-These two new programs, titled the State Low-Income Housing Tax Credit and the Single-Family Housing Tax Credit, are predicted to help create more affordable housing for low- to moderate-income households as well as single-family homes and thereby address some of the state’s housing needs.
+These two new programs, titled the State Low-Income Housing Tax Credit and the Single-Family Housing Tax Credit, are predicted to help create more affordable housing for low- to moderate-income renter households as well as single-family homes and thereby address some of the state’s housing needs.

 Tennessee